 The Civil Defence Emergency Operations Centre (EOC) at Victoria Square and Brougham House are both rated to survive severe earthquakes, but unlikely to be usable after a severe event - the very situation where access to both will be needed.
 Multiple options have been looked at, for both buildings, and a final recommendation will be made in time for the next Annual Plan.
 The cost estimates below have been based on two 700m2 single-story IL4-compliant and relocatable buildings to be constructed on the existing Brougham House site.
 These costs include estimates for the demolition of Brougham House and the garages and have been taken from high-level estimates from local companies.

-• Estimated Capital Cost: \$6.1m over the 2025/2026 to 2027/2028 financial years • Funding: Loan Funded, with General Rates funding the payment of principal repayments and interest • Operating Costs: Minimal
+• Estimated Capital Cost: \$6.1m over the 2025/2026 to 2027/2028 financial years payment of principal repayments and interest